 While counseling and psychotherapy so often focus on an individual’s past experiences, executive coaching is sharply focused on the future.
 How should the executive think about and plan for the future?
 What can he or she do better while moving forward?
 What growth potentials or exciting opportunities are there to seize?
 How can a leader develop and project a stronger leadership persona?

 In essence, executive coaches do a lot to help their clients become more effective leaders in a shorter period of time.
-If you would like to explore the opportunity to be coached by an experienced and credentialed coach, contact us to learn more or schedule an introductory conversation
+If you would like to explore the opportunity to be coached by an experienced and credentialed coach, contact us to learn more about our executive coaching and team coaching services or schedule an introductory conversation

 Are you looking for an executive coach but want a bit more info first?
 Read this article next: How to Pick an Executive Coach!